• Wed. Jun 10th, 2026

 AN ANCIENT CIVILISATION

 The Phoenicians were an ancient civilisation, originating from the region of modern-day Lebanon, parts of Syria and Israel.
-Known for their seafaring skills, trade networks, and unique culture, they significantly emerged around 1500 BC.
-They successfully expanded across the Mediterranean and one significant area of their influence was Cyprus.
+Known for their seafaring skills, trade networks, and unique culture, they emerged significantly around 1500 BC.
+They successfully expanded across the Mediterranean, and one significant area of their influence was Cyprus.

 A LASTING IMPACT